 I wanted to see those blue and red Men of War and feel the waves against my shins.
 I ran for all I was worth.
 I got down to what I thought was the Sound but something about the water wasn’t right.
 It didn’t look the way I thought ocean water should.
 It was pale gray and I imagined the ocean water clearer and deeper blue.

 Huge yachts and smaller sail and motor boats lay moored off shore.
-I looked out to see those Men of War and found none.
+I looked out to see those Men of War.
 But I was bothered.
 I bent down and with my cupped hand, tasted the water.
 Fresh!
 I had gone the wrong way out of the hotel and wound up at Lake Washington instead of Puget Sound.

 My time had passed.
 I had to get back to the conference, for which I had some responsibilities.
 I never did see the Sound.